On Air Now

 He wasn't just prolific in music - his family was flourishing (he had 20 children in all).
 His wife Anna Magdalena helped in the music copying, and several of his sons were making big names for themselves as composers and musicians.

-Bach grew increasingly frustrated and disillusioned with the authorities at St. Thomas's Church - so he amused himself in creating large scale, and quite geeky, compositional projects.
+Bach grew increasingly frustrated and disillusioned with the authorities at St. Thomas's Church - so he amused himself in creating large scale, and quite geeky, compositional projects like the Musical Offering and the Art of Fugue.

-Bach loved numbers, and musical riddles.
-Many of his great works contain encoded numerological messages and complex things like mirrored sections.
+Bach loved number and musical riddles.
+Many of his great works contain encoded numerological messages and complex things like mirrored sections in contrapuntal studies..